CoRT: Complementary Rankings from Transformers: Experiments

-\textbf{First-Stage Ranking using ANN.} Since \projname{} operates on vector similarities, it can make use of ANN search.
-We measure the retrieval latency and the loss of ranking quality, which occur due to the imperfection of pruning heuristics.
-For this purpose, we use a graph-based index including a special optimization method called \emph{ONNG} \cite{iwasaki18}.
+\mysubsub{Retrieval using ANN} Since \projname{} operates on vector similarities, it can make use of ANN search.
+We measure the retrieval latency and the loss of recall, which occurs due to the pruning heuristics.
+We use a graph-based index optimized with the \emph{ONNG} method \cite{iwasaki18}.
 An implementation of this method is publicly available as part of the \emph{NGT Library}\footnote{\url{https://github.com/yahoojapan/NGT}}.
-To control the trade-off between retrieval latency and accuracy, we can tweak the search range coefficient $\epsilon$.
+To adjust the trade-off between retrieval latency and accuracy of the index, we alter the search range coefficient $\epsilon$.
+We always retrieve 1000 candidates from the ANN index, even if we use a smaller number of candidates in a ranking pipeline.

-\textbf{Latency Results.} The latency measurements are reported in Table \ref{tab:latency}.
-For \projname{} the total retrieval latency per query consists of two factors, query encoding and the actual retrieval.
-The query encoding has to be performed by the query encoder ($\psi_{\beta}$), which we highly recommend to run on a GPU.
-The latency of the actual retrieval depends on the retrieval methods described above.
-The exhaustive search using 4 GPUs takes 17ms for a single query.
-Together with the encoding the total retrieval time per query sums up to $17+8=25ms$, which is below the BM25 baseline.
-However, this is only possible due to the ability of GPUs to perform massively parallel computing.
-Furthermore, we observe a substantial increase in efficiency when processing queries batch-wise on the GPUs.
-The retrieval of 32 queries at once takes only about twice as long as a single query.
-The tested BM25 index, on the other side, seems to suffer from multiprocessing overhead or other computational limitations when operating on a single instance.
+\mysubsub{Latency Measurements} The latency measurements are reported in Table \ref{tab:latency}.
+For \projname{} the total retrieval latency per query consists of two factors: Query encoding and retrieval.
+The query encoding has to be performed by the query encoder $\psi_{\beta}$, which we highly recommend to run on a GPU.
+The latency of the retrieval depends on the retrieval methods described above.
+Employing multiple GPUs appears to reduce retrieval latency on a linear scale: The exhaustive search using four GPUs takes 17ms for a single query, while a single GPU takes four times as long.
+The total retrieval time per query sums up to $17+8=25ms$ for the quad GPU setting, which is below the BM25 baseline.
+It is worth noting, that batch-wise processing results in a substantial efficiency increase: Retrieval for 32 queries at once only takes about twice as long as a single query.
+This can be useful if multiple queries queue up while the system is busy.
+The tested BM25 index (Anserini), on the other side, seems to suffer from multiprocessing overhead or some sort of bottleneck.
 The latencies for the ANN index has been measured with three different values for the search range coefficient $\epsilon$.
-While this significantly affects the retrieval latency, only slight differences on the quality of the first-stage ranking can be observed.
+While this significantly affects the retrieval latency, only slight differences regarding the quality of the first-stage ranking are observed.
+Latencies for \projname{BM25} comprise latencies from BM25, \projname{}’s query encoding and the corresponding retrieval method.
+For simplicity, we assume sequential processing of all three components, although BM25 could be processed in parallel.